 “Which question was that?”
+I asked.

-“Why are people afraid of bears?”
+“Why are humans afraid of bears?”

 “But they’re afraid of you because you’re a bear.”

-“Do we really know that?
+“That they’re afraid of me because of my bearishness.
 At least some of them may be afraid of anything that moves.”

-“I’m not so sure I even have a question anymore, but yeah, I do.
-And I’m not going to sugarcoat it either.
-People are afraid of you because you’re a bear, and bears sometimes kill and eat people, and that’s been going on for a long time.”
+“Yeah, I do, and I’m not going to sugarcoat it either.
+Humans are afraid of you because you’re a bear.
+Definitely.
+Because bears sometimes kill and eat people.
+That’s been going on for a long time now.”